 6 September 2023

 Lisson Gallery presents a solo booth by the US-born artist, Van Hanos, conceived specifically for Frieze London, featuring all new paintings that continue to explore and expand our understanding of the medium.
-Hanos describes this new series as “Viennese”, inspired by recent months spent as a voyeur in his new home city of Vienna, appreciating the novelty of discovery and the pursuit of the familiar in the unknown.
+Hanos describes this new series as “Viennese” as they are inspired by recent months spent as a voyeur in a new city, Vienna, appreciating the novelty of discovery and the pursuit of the familiar in the unknown.
 The presentation follows Hanos’s solo exhibition, Twin, at Lisson Gallery London in 2022-2023, in which the artist’s close community in Marfa – where he lived at the time – took centre stage through a series of portraits and allegorical vignettes.
 Through those paintings, Hanos documented a chapter of his life, and here the artist continues this autobiographical journal into the process of navigating a new city, somatically and psychologically.
 The resulting body of paintings is ultimately about identifying connections between people, places and objects that were not pre-conceived or perfectly paired.
 This serendipitous manifestation, a visual representation of the meaningful coincidences and moments that pass us by often without detection or recognition, is evident in individual paintings, but also exists in the spaces between the images.

 Featured is Still life with Polizei in which an image of a luxurious banquet of fruit, lobster and fine tableware serves as the backdrop for a police car on the pavement in front.
 The work reconsiders the Dutch artist Abraham van Beyeren’s painting, Banquet Still Life, which welcomes viewers, via a large banner, through the façade of Vienna’s Dom Museum.
 Van Beyeren’s painting, a cautionary tale of excess and a reminder of the transience of life, itself incorporates a self-portrait of the artist hidden in the large silver jug.
 While Hanos was observing this scene outside the museum (and considering creating a reproduction of this reproduction), a passing police car stopped, reflecting in its windows the Cathedral across the street.
 Collectively, we see two institutions of systemic control foregrounded by a memento mori of a painting.

 Another work that combines fleeting snapshots experienced together is Sex Dolls.
 Featured here is an advert for a strip club outside an antique shop, alongside two cherubic babies kissing and the reflections of windows and doors, nodding to the use of the window in art history – a tool often used to introduce another image plane.
-This concept of paintings that appear as if looking through something is, in Dutch painting, referred to as “doorkijkje”.
+This concept of paintings that appear as if looking through something is, in Dutch painting, referred to as “doorkikje”.
 These objects serve as a symbol for the lens through which we encounter the world, and how we frame our experiences.

 Alongside this is Power on Land, focusing on the ‘Power on Land’ monument at Hofburg Palace in Vienna, opposite the paired ‘Power at Sea’ fountain, which both memorialise Austria’s military and naval victories.
 The ‘Power on Land’ statue depicts a heroic nude waving his sword triumphantly atop a ledge where beneath men fall, clinging to a ledge and fleeing from an eagle.
-The figure that Hanos specifically highlights is seen strenuously holding up a boulder, perhaps a reference to the Titan Atlas in Greek mythology who was responsible for bearing the weight of the heavens on his shoulders.
+The figure that Hanos specifically highlights is seen strenuously holding up a bolder, perhaps a reference to the Titan Atlas in Greek mythology who was responsible for bearing the weight of the heavens on his shoulders.
 This painting, featuring the intense stare of this fictitious character, is the only moment in the exhibition where the viewer is engaged directly with the gaze of a figure.